-Roofing including roof space Repair category 2 Notes A number of chipped/damaged and slipped slates were noted.
+Roofing including roof space

+Repair category 2

+Notes There are a number of chipped/damaged slates.
 The slatework appears original and as a result, ongoing maintenance and repairs should be anticipated.
-Natural slates have an expected lifespan of up to 100 years or more depending on quality, source, thickness and cutting skill.
-Slates will deteriorate over time and nail fixings will corrode and loosen, resulting in ongoing maintenance requirements, particularly after adverse weather conditions.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
+Slates will deteriorate over